2002–03 Washington Wizards season: Regular season

 Jordan during warm-ups for the last Wizards home game, on April 14, 2003.
 The jersey is a throwback to the Washington Bullets uniforms.

-After Jordan announced he would return for the 2002–03 season, he was determined to be have reinforcements around him.
+After Jordan announced he would return for the 2002–03 season, he was determined to have reinforcements around him.
 He traded for All-Star Jerry Stackhouse and signed budding star Larry Hughes.
 Jordan even accepted a sixth-man role to prepare himself for the rigors of the 82-game grind.
 Still dealing with nagging knee issues, he came off from the bench in the first 15 games.
 However, a combination of injuries and uninspired play led to Jordan's return to the starting lineup, where he tried to put the team in playoff contention after a 6–9 start.
 The move led to mixed results, as several of Jordan's younger teammates complained about playing in his immense shadow and as well as what they perceived to be unfair expectations for them.

 By the end of the season, the Wizards finished with a 37–45 record once again.
 At the age of 40, Jordan ended the season as the only Wizard to play in all 82 games.
 He averaged 20.0 points, 6.1 rebounds, 3.8 assists, and 1.5 steals in 37.0 minutes per game.
 He also became the only 40-year-old in NBA history to score over 40 points in a game, which he did several times during the season.
 In addition, Jordan became the oldest NBA player in NBA history to average at least 20 points at the age of 40.
 This was also the first season in which Jordan was not his team's high scorer, as Stackhouse averaged 21.5 per game.
 Jordan paced the team in steals (1.5 per game), while Christian Laettner led the team in rebounds (6.6), Stackhouse in assists (4.5) and Brendan Haywood in blocked shots (1.5).